AdvancedRobotics-tuni/ElfinSimulation/README.md

 find switch_controllers.yaml in config folder of elfin gazebo and see how it is implemented.
 It is worth mentioning that the PID gains that are set in this config file are not optimal and they are only set here to have some stable behaviour.

 ### Custom launch file
-a new launch file is added to load custom config file and run only one of the controllers at the launch time.
+a new launch file is added to load custom config file and run only the first controller at the launch time.

 to run simulation:

 ```
-$ roslaunch elfin_gazebo elfin3_empty_world.launch controller:=cloned_clik_controller_1
+$ roslaunch elfin_gazebo controller_switcher_example.launch controller:=cloned_clik_controller_1
 ```

 ### Controller switcher script